Data-Science-for-Linguists-2019/Reddit-Comment-Analysis/progress_report.md

 As far as I know, tbe corpus is publicly available, I cannot find any license anywhere.
 I've looked through Reddit's term of service, so unless they harvested the Reddit comments illegally (which if they did, their posts linking to this would be removed since they posted this on Reddit), there is no copyright on Reddit's end.
 So as far as I know, I can publish the data.
 This leads me to present a couple options:

 * I upload samples by subreddit.
 Dumping the Ask Reddit dataframe to csv is about 69MB according to my explorer, which is bigger than Github's limit.
 Maybe the smaller subreddits won't have this issue, but the larger ones will have to be distributed by sample
 * I upload samples of everything, even the smaller subreddits who could be uploaded naturally within the File limit.
 This puts all subreddits on an even presentation field.
-May or may not have to do this with machine learning data dpending up on the disparity.
+May or may not have to do this with machine learning data depending up on the disparity.
 * I will probably end up sharing my test and training data in samples too, since I've talked with Dan in office hours and may incorporate machine learning as a goal in my project.

 Here are some links: